Lower Body Revolution™

 Can be learned in a group exercise class format with (or without music) and without a group or music, as a personal training format, in individual retraining knowledge and skill sets.
 The following is one sample class format:

-This is not an ordinary exercise class.
+This is not only an exercise class.
 Be prepared to exercise your brain:

 - Arrive before class to get your equipment, using good bending and lifting mechanics.
 Are you taking this class to improve lower body strength and function, and then bend wrong so that you don't use your legs?
 Think.
 Smile.